-When the mercury rises, beat the heat and spend the afternoon inside.
+When temperatures drop, skip the slopes and spend the afternoon inside.
 And what better indoor activity is there than exploring a museum?
-If you live in or are traveling to Ohio, Indiana or Illinois, grab the family and head to one of these museums this summer.
+If you live in or are traveling to Ohio, Indiana or Illinois, grab the family and head to one of these museums this winter.
 In addition to offering rotating exhibits, each museum prioritizes eco-friendliness.

 Indianapolis Museum of Art: Indianapolis, IN